JoeVonDahab/ThiamineTransporters/README.md

 1.  **DNA Embeddings:**
     * The `generated_dna` sequences are fed into a pretrained **DNABERT-2** model.
     * This model generates DNA embeddings (representations of the DNA sequence).
-The typical dimension for these embeddings is 3840 (achieved through methods like splitting sequences into parts, embedding each part, and concatenating, or using specific pooling over the sequence tokens).
+The typical dimension for these embeddings is 3840 (achieved through methods like splitting sequences into parts, embedding each part, and concatenating).

 2.  **Protein Embeddings:**
     * The `protein_sequence` (derived from the variant DNA) is processed by a pretrained **ESM-2** model (e.g., `esm2_t36_3B_UR50D`).
-    * This model generates protein embeddings, typically with a dimension of 2560.
+    * This model generates protein embeddings with a dimension of 2560.

 3.  **Embedding Scaling and Fusion:**
     * Both DNA and protein embeddings are independently scaled (e.g., using `StandardScaler` fitted on the training set).